ibm-cloud-docs/key-protect/wrap-keys.md

           To generate a new DEK, omit the <code>plaintext</code> attribute.
 The service generates a random plaintext (32 bytes), wraps that value, and then returns both the generated and wrapped values in the response.
+The generated and wrapped values are base64 encoded and you will need to decode them in order to decrypt the keys.
         </td>
       </tr>